-Step 1 From the Maintenance menu, choose File Management.
+Step 1 Click the Maintenance menu, and choose File Management.

 The File Management window opens.
-Table 5-7 describes the fields in the Current Files on System table in this window.
+Table 5-6 describes the fields in the Current Files on System table in this window.

 Field Description Slot ID Slot of the controller card on which the file resides.
 File Name Name of the file.
-The filename contains the partition information.
-For example, image-a:SFS-3504-SFS_OS-2.10.0-build581.img is an image on the partition image-a and image-b:SFS-3504-SFS_OS-2.10.0-build 581 is an image on the partition image-b.
 File Type Type of file.
-The following types may appear: config log image Size Size of the file, in bytes.
+The following types may appear: • config • log • image Size Size of the file, in bytes.
 Date Most recent date and time that your device or a user updated the file.

-Table 5-7 Current Files on System Table Field Descriptions
+Table 5-6 Current Files on System Table Field Descriptions